ConsenSysMesh/india-training/June-24/homework/README.md

 contract is for real and will hold millions of dollars and YOU, and only YOU, are responsible for it.

+After finishing, your contract's address should be added into the file `india-training/June-24/homework/homework.txt`.

 # Web Interface

 A very simple web interface would show the contract current